-The climate of this region is very well suited for fleas and ticks, and in the absence of any Preventative measures, most pets will develop an infestation with one of these parasites.
-This is true even of indoor pets, as fleas can come indoors through window screens, clothing, or another pet who does go outside.
+The climate of this region is very well suited for fleas and ticks and in the absence of any Preventative measures, most pets will develop an infestation with one of these parasites.
+This is true even for indoor pets, as fleas can come indoors through window screens, clothing, or another pet who does go outside.

 Sprays, collars, shampoos and the like designed to control fleas are no longer the best means to deal with an infestation.
 In fact, these seldom play any role in flea control.
 Nowadays, the main way to deal with a flea problem is with the application of a topical medication which kills adult fleas quickly and completely, and which inhibits the growth of immature fleas, preventing the recurrence of the infestation.
 The newest preventative for dogs is a chewable tablet which fulfills the same function – most dogs will just take like a treat from your hand.

 Only a small portion of the available medications provide effective and enduring elimination of fleas.
 The majority of over-the-counter topical flea control products are simply a topical version of pesticides.
 Many animals will not have any adverse reaction to the pesticides, but there is a portion of pets who have a special sensitivity to them.
 Consequently, toxic reactions can and do happen, even for the animals on which the products are labeled for use.